Muvon/codestyle/README.md

 ## PHP

 * PHP CodeSniffer for a code style check
-* VK noverify for static analyzing
+* PHPStan for static analyzing

 ## React + TS